 The boot protects your ankle and will make you more comfortable.
-Wear the boot when you are standing and walking.
+Wear the boot when you are standing and walking or the first 4 weeks.
 You can take it off at night and at rest.

 Please inform us if you are diabetic; you may need a special boot.